symblai/symbl-docs/docs/web-sdk/introduction.md

 ```

 :::note
-For production environemtns we recommend using the Versioned CDN.
+For production environments, we recommend using the Versioned CDN.
 :::

 ## Authentication

 To initialize the Web SDK, you can pass in an access token generated using [Symbl’s Authentication method](https://docs.symbl.ai/docs/developer-tools/authentication/).
-Alternatively, you can use the App ID and App Secret from the [Symbl Platform](https://platform.symbl.ai). **Using the App ID and App Secret is not meant for production usage, as those are meant be secret.**
+Alternatively, you can use the App ID and App Secret from the [Symbl Platform](https://platform.symbl.ai).
+**Using the App ID and App Secret is not meant for production usage, as those are meant be secret.**

 The code given below initializes the Web SDK: